• Skip to primary navigation

 Specialty: Critical Care Medicine, Pulmonary

-Dr. Gaffney is a pulmonary specialist at Cambridge Health Alliance / Harvard Medical School.
-He received his medical degree from the New York University School of Medicine and completed residency training at Columbia University Medical Center.
-He recently completed a clinical and research fellowship in pulmonary and critical care medicine at Massachusetts General Hospital.
+Dr. Gaffney received his medical degree from New York University and his MPH from the Harvard T.H.
+Chan School of Public Health.
+He completed his residency at the Columbia University Medical Center, where he served as chief resident, and his fellowship in pulmonary and critical care medicine at Massachusetts General Hospital, Brigham and Women’s Hospital, and the Beth Israel Deaconess Medical Center.

 Claudia M. Fegan, MD, CHCQM, FACP